pjvperes/avalanche-mac/README.md

 ### Features

 - **MAC Platform**: A marketplace for advertisers and creators to interact and forge meaningful deals.
-Explore it [here](https://avalanche-mac.vercel.app/).
+Explore it [here](https://avalanche-mac.vercel.app/). **Just don't forget to mint tokens to your wallet, the contract address is just below**!
 - **MAC-R Service**: Our proprietary service for creating custom & trackable advertisements.
 Try our [test custom url](https://avalanche-mac-url.vercel.app/test) which redirects to Google.
 - **Comprehensive Backend**: A fully deployed, [documented](https://backend-mac.vercel.app/swagger) (Swagger) backend application that supports the MAC platform.
 - **Avalanche Blockchain**: Ensuring decentralized operation with automated daily payments and reliable campaign management.